sambacha/web3-error-reporting/README.md

 of the component tree that crashed.
 Error boundaries catch errors during rendering, in lifecycle methods, and in constructors of the whole tree below them.

+## Usage

+!!! note
+  This is scaffolding for sushiswap's interface, hence the `import` statements and dependencies that are not listed in `package.json`

+## License

+MIT/Apache-2.0